Why do my gums bleed when I brush or floss my teeth?

 Treating Gum Disease

-If you notice that your gums are bleeding, swollen or tender to the touch, reach out to your dentist.
+If you notice that your gums are bleeding, swollen, or tender to the touch, reach out to your dentist.
 Fuller Dental offers custom dental care for your dental health concerns including treatment plans for gum disease.
 We may recommend an extra dental cleaning, anti-bacterial rinses, or scaling and root planing to help treat your periodontal disease.

 Schedule A Dental Exam Today

 Our dental care team helps to restore your smile by addressing dental concerns from common to complex.
-From whitening discolored teeth to repair damaged or missing teeth, our dental care team can help you enjoy a more beautiful, healthy smile.
+From whitening discolored teeth to repairing damaged or missing teeth, our dental care team can help you enjoy a more beautiful, healthy smile.

-If you are looking for a compassionate, highly trained and experienced dental health care team in the Burlington, NC region, contact Fuller Dental or request an appointment online today.
+If you are looking for a compassionate, highly trained, and experienced dental health care team in the Burlington, NC region, contact Fuller Dental or request an appointment online today.